-Remuneration of the Managing Director and other management consists of the following three components: 1) Basic pay (salary and fringe benefits, based on the job grade and skills); 2) short-term incentives (performance-based bonuses, based on the achievement of targets under the annual plan); and 3) long-term incentives (OP Financial Group's long-term management incentive scheme, based on the achievement of the Group's shared strategic goals and targets).
+Remuneration of the President and CEO and other management consists of the following three components: 1) Basic pay (salary and fringe benefits, based on the job grade and skills); 2) short-term remuneration (performance-based bonuses, based on the achievement of targets under the annual plan); and 3) long-term remuneration (OP Financial Group's long-term management remuneration scheme, based on the achievement of the Group's shared strategic goals and targets).

-The Board of Directors is responsible for deciding on remuneration to Managing Director and other management.
+The Board of Directors is responsible for deciding on remuneration to the President and CEO and other management.

-Short-term management incentive scheme
+9.4 Short-term management incentive scheme

 The Board of Directors decides annually on the short-term management incentive scheme, based on targets shared by the executives and deriving from the company's annual plan and the results achieved, on the one hand, and on personal targets set during the performance reviews held at the beginning of each year, on the other hand.
-In addition, the entire OP Financial Group's financial performance is taken into account with respect to the Managing Director.
-The next performance reviews a year later involve the assessment of the achievement of these targets.
+In addition, the entire OP Financial Group's financial performance is taken into account with respect to the President and CEO.
+The next performance reviews a year later involves the assessment of the achievement of these targets.
 The company's financial performance vis-à-vis the target set affects maximum bonus amounts stepwise.
 No bonuses under the short-term scheme will be paid out to the management if OP Financial Group's EBT relative to the target set for 2017 are less than 50%.
 Bonuses will be multiplied by factor 0.75 if OP Financial Group's EBT relative to the target set for 2017 are 50-75%.
+A precondition for the bonus payout is that the Banking segment too shows a profit before tax.
 If OP Financial Group's CET1 ratio on the payout date is less than the CET1 capital buffer set by the ECB + 3%, no bonuses will be paid either.

-For 2017, the Managing Director is entitled to a maximum bonus corresponding to his regular threemonth salary subject to PAYE tax.
+For 2017, the President and CEO is entitled to a maximum bonus corresponding to his regular four-month salary subject to PAYE tax.
 Bonuses under the short-term incentive scheme are paid in cash, in view of OP Financial Group's payment guidelines with respect to persons affecting the company's risk profile (Identified Staff).

-Long-term management incentive scheme
+9.5 Long-term management incentive scheme

-Based on the decision by the company's Board of Directors, OP MB adheres to OP Financial Group's long-term management remuneration scheme.
-This remuneration scheme has Group-level targets.
-OP Financial Group's shared management incentive scheme consists of consecutive three-year performance periods.
-The second period covered 2014-2016.
+Based on the decision by the company's Board of Directors, OP Corporate Bank adheres to OP Financial Group's long-term management remuneration scheme.
+OP Financial Group's shared management incentive scheme consists of consecutive three-year performance periods, of which the second period covered 2014-2016.
 The third performance period started at the beginning of 2017, covering 2017-2019.
 The Supervisory Board shall determine the performance metrics for the scheme and a target set for them separately for each performance period.
-The Managing Director and other persons confirmed by the Board of Directors are included in the scheme.
+The President and CEO and other persons confirmed by the Board of Directors are included in the scheme.

-The primary performance metrics for the performance period of 2014-2016 included growth in the number of customers using OP as their main bank and insurer, OP Financial Group's EBT and Common Equity Tier 1 (CET1) ratio.
+The scheme has Group-level targets with the primary performance indicators for the performance period of 2014-2016 including growth in the number of customers using OP Financial Group as their main bank and insurer, OP Financial Group's EBT and OP Financial Group's Common Equity Tier 1 (CET1) ratio.
 Profitability (return on economic capital) and capital adequacy under the Act on the Supervision of Financial and Insurance Conglomerates are indicators incorporated into the scheme.
 No bonus will be paid out if OP Financial Group's capital adequacy under said Act is less than the minimum 130% on the date of payout.
 For the performance period of 2017-2019, the performance metrics include OP Financial Group's EBT, customer experience and use of digital services.